larry2310/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-0x05-pointers_arrays_strings is a Readme file
+0x05.
+C - Pointers, arrays and strings is a Readme File